newmonade/foo.cd/ReadMe.md

 Keys are named: `A, B, ..., F1, F2, ..., Left, Right, Tab, Del, Ins, PgUp, Plus, Minus, ...,` and can be combined using `+`, e.g. `A+B, Ctrl+A, ... `

-Thus for a config file like:
+Thus for a config file as:
 ```
 ...
 modifier = Ctrl